How to Buy Life Insurance

 How much your premium will be for any given line of insurance depends not only on the information that you supply in your insurance application, but also on information held in various databases that insurance companies draw upon when underwriting your application.
 Underwriting for personal lines of insurance relies heavily on insurance scores and/or credit scores and underwriting for health and life insurance draws information from the Medical Information Bureau (MIB) database.
 Therefore, request a free report from MIB at MIB.com - Request Your MIB Consumer File to ensure there are no mistakes in the report before applying for health or life insurance.
 Since insurance scores and credit scores are derived from information in your credit file, periodically review the files held by the 3 major credit reporting agencies.
 Get your free credit reports from each credit reporting agency at AnnualCreditReport.com.

 Various methods have been devised to determine the rate of return on the savings component of cash value life insurance policies.
 These methods generally separate the insurance component from the savings component to determine the rate of return on the savings component.
 The savings component is, of course, the cash value of the policy.

-One such method is the Linton Yield, which is equal to the average annual rate of return of a policy that is held for a specified number of years.
+One such method is the Linton Yield, equal to the average annual rate of return of a policy held for a specified number of years.

 Another method is the yearly rate of return that determines the rate of return using the cash value at the start and end of the year, the premium paid, the death benefit, and the assumed price per $1,000 of protection for 1 year.